DeRauk/repo-follow-swifttype/README.md

 7. You can edit branches or delete repositories from this page

 ## Scaling and Design Decisions
-I specifically tried to tackle two major bottlenecks, or at least show you how I would start to tackle them.
+I specifically tried started tackling two bottlenecks.

 ### Bottleneck 1: Rate Limiting
 The biggest bottleneck to me, when scaling to thousands of users, is definitely the rate limit on Github's apis.
 With an authorized app I have 5000 requests an hour, which would be pretty hard to distribute across a thousand users with a real time feed.
 I did the following: